By Kevin Dahlke

 Waters are reaching warmer temperatures, finally, and that means the spawning beds are vacated and the shallow waters look like land mines have been set off.
 These times of the season can be a bit tougher for finding actively biting fish, as they are in the transition mode from spring to summer.

 We were finding that on some of the other baits, if and when the fish would hit, they were striking the baits short.
 So seeing that, we would add a stinger hook to the spinnerbait to improve the hookup ratios.
-One thing with adding the stinger hook, after sliding that hook onto the baits hook, then add a small piece of surgical tubing, so that the hook stays put on the main hooks shank, otherwise you will lose that extra hook.
+One thing with adding the stinger hook, after sliding that hook onto the baits hook, then add a small piece of surgical tubing, so that the hook stays put on the shank of the main hook, otherwise, you will lose that extra hook.

-Different times of the year always dictates different approaches for finding the fish that we catch.
+Different times of the year always dictate different approaches for finding the fish that we catch.
 Certain baits need to be fished slowly and others at a quicker pace.
-The Reed-Runner allows you to cover water and in turn, putting the bait in front of more fish for more opportunities at catching success.
+The Reed-Runner allows you to cover water and in turn, put the bait in front of more fish for more opportunities at catching success.